ELELAB/mavisp_data_collection/README.md

 NEWS

+19/06/2025
+In mavisp_automatization, improved support for curating entries without specifying a RefSeq ID

 13/06/2025

 We have fixed a recent bug in mentha2pdb.py: replaced usage of pypdb with direct RCSB API queries to restore PDB extraction, as pypdb was incompatible with the current RCSB API.